MariaDragoumi/MariaDragoumi/README.md

 ### Welcome 👋

-I'm Maria, a Data Scientist with a background in Physics and Computational Chemistry/Material Science.
+I'm Maria, a Data Scientist with a background in Physics and Computational Quantum Chemistry/Material Science.

 <!--
 **MariaDragoumi/MariaDragoumi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.